huaminghuangtw/Dear-Today-Me/index.md

 Question every rule.
 Always dig deeper.
 Doubt everything.
 Remove all labels.

 [Don’t believe everything you believe now.](https://www.goodreads.com/work/quotes/95742516-don-t-believe-everything-you-think-why-your-thinking-is-the-beginning) No beliefs are true.
+[What you see is not all there is.](https://www.google.com/search?q=What+you+see+is+not+all+there+is.)
 [Avoid the trap of expertise and experience.](https://hbr.org/podcast/2019/04/avoiding-the-expertise-trap)

 Be ready to transform yourself completely into another person, and be ready to be in an internal state of self-revolution at any time.
 Strong opinions, loosely held.
 Be dynamic, flexible, and open-minded.
 [Don’t get married to past views.](https://m.youtube.com/watch?v=m4RVTK7iU1c) Stay curious.